RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Experiments

 \subsection{Implementation Details}

-To search for the best-performing vision encoder structure, we experiment with various CXR image encoders.
-These include BiomedCLIP \cite{biomedclip} and XrayCLIP \cite{chexpertplus} for CLIP models, as well as RAD-DINO \cite{raddino} and XrayDINOv2 \cite{chexpertplus} for DINOv2 models.
-Although XrayDINOv2 was originally trained at an image resolution of 224, we use a resolution of 518, interpolating positional embeddings as needed.
-For the final model, we combine multiple image encoders, specifically XrayDINOv2 and XrayCLIP.
-Since XrayDINOv2 has a longer visual token sequence, we interpolate XrayCLIP’s output and concatenate them channel-wise.

-For the text encoder we employ MPNet (`all-mpnet-base-v2') \cite{sbert} with an embedding dimension of 768.
-Both vision and text encoder parameters are frozen during training.
+Based on an exploration of various vision encoder structures (see Appendix \ref{subsec:ablation} for details), we combine two image encoders made available by \citet{chexpertplus}, namely XrayDINOv2 and XrayCLIP.
+For the text encoder we employ MPNet (`all-mpnet-base-v2') \cite{sbert} with embedding dimension $d=768$.
+During multimodal retriever training, both vision and text encoder parameters are frozen.
 The parameters of DETR decoder are randomly initialized, with the number of query embeddings $N$ set to 50 and the number of decoder layers $L$ set to 6.
 The model dimension of the DETR decoder and the dimension of the semantic embeddings are set to the same value of 768.
 In the Hungarian algorithm, we set the selection probability ratio $\mu$ to 0.5.
 We set the in-batch contrastive loss ratio $\lambda$ to 0.1, and the selection probability threshold for semantic embedding retrieval to 0.4.

-For key phrase extraction described in Section \ref{subsec:key_phrase_extraction}, we use `Llama-3.1-70B-Instruct', abbreviated as Llama 70B \cite{llama3}.
+For key phrase extraction described in Section \ref{subsec:key_phrase_extraction}, we utilize `Llama-3.1-70B-Instruct' , abbreviated as Llama 70B \cite{llama3}.
 When generating radiology reports in the final step, we employ OpenAI’s GPT-4o \cite{gpt4o} as the LLM.